-The Sparrovale Road wetlands will treat stormwater run-off from urban development in the Horseshoe Bend Precinct.
-There will be two main inlets constructed into the wetland along low lying natural gully forms and existing farm dam.
-These inlets will be joined together at the north east corner of Harriott Road before discharging into the main wetland via the main channel.
+The Sparrovale Road Wetlands treat stormwater run-off from urban development in the Horseshoe Bend Precinct.
+There are two main inlets directed into the wetland along low lying natural gully forms and existing farm dam.
+These inlets are joined together at the north east corner of Harriott Road before discharging into the main wetland via the main channel.

-The Sparrovale Road wetlands have been will be designed for ultimate development however their connection to the Barwon River floodplain and natural wetland system means they will operate after flooding as soon as the new levee system and regulators are established.
+The Sparrovale Road Wetlands have been designed for ultimate development however their connection to the Barwon River floodplain and natural wetland system means they will operate after flooding as soon as the new levee system and regulators are established.